anthonykasza/hdc_experiments/README.md

   - SEG
 - Holographic Reduced Representations
   - "reduced" in that all HVs are fixed length
-  - "holographic" in that all elements represent information
+  - "holographic" in that all elements represent information equally
+    - a subset of bits from an HV represents the same object, just with less precision
+      - 10 bits from the HV represents the same symbol as all 10_000 bits
+      - this is akin to cutting a hologram into pieces
+    - what is a hologram?
+      - jó napot, Gabor úr
+      - holograms involve lasers and lightwave interference patterns
+        - scanning objects with interference patterns is called interferometry
+          - interferometry has a ton of applications
+            - JPL used it to measure surface topography changes after the 2014 Napa earthquake
+      - one can cut a hologram up into pieces and each piece still hold a view of the entire image
+        - search the inet for videos of holograms of microscopes which can be looked into
   - Frequency
-    - HRRF is measurably better than the rest in some cases
+    - FHRR/HRRF is measurably better than the rest in some cases
     - each component is a random complex number, a phase angle (phasor) between 0 and 2pi or between -pi and pi (centered around zed)
     - magnitude only is used
       - this appears related to spiking networks architectures
     - binding is Hadamard product
+      - GHHR is a generalization of FHRR
 - Vector Derived Binding
 - Matrix Binding of Additive Terms
 - Tensor Product Representation